ralgar/homelab/docs/content/getting-started/cicd-configuration.md

 # CI/CD Configuration

-The final step, before we can start deploying workloads, is to configure the CI/CD settings.
+Before we can start deploying we need to configure the CI/CD.

 !!! tip
-    This section is extremely important.
+    This is extremely important.
 If you do not configure the CI/CD correctly, the pipelines will not run as intended.

 ---